area17/awesome-twill/README.md

 * [Countries Capsule](https://github.com/area17/twill-capsule-countries) - A Twill Capsule to help you manage a list of Countries
 * [Feature Flags](https://github.com/area17/twill-capsule-feature-flags) - This Capsule allows you to easily enable/disable features on your application
 * [Homepages Capsule](https://github.com/area17/twill-capsule-homepages) - A Twill Capsule to create a Home page for your website
+* [Redirections](https://github.com/area17/twill-capsule-redirections) - A Twill Capsule to manage and handle application redirections
 * [Twill Capsules Base](https://github.com/area17/twill-capsule-base) - A series of opinionated base classes and helpers for faster application bootstrapping using Twill and Capsules
 * [Twill Redirects](https://github.com/Sevendays-Digital/twill-redirects) - Manage redirects in Twill